AhmedBaset/eslint-plugin-rtl-friendly/.changeset/shiny-kangaroos-hunt.md

   - But it only fixes the consequent value

-Currently, Auto Fixing only works with literal values but it will support all cases in the future
+Currently, Auto Fixing works with only literal values but the goal is to get it to fix all expressions